Skip to main content

 Scrape Reddit for Community Research (2026 Guide)

-Thirdwatch's Reddit Scraper returns Reddit posts + comments at $0.006 per record — title, body, subreddit, author, score, comment thread, post date, awards.
+Thirdwatch's Reddit Scraper returns Reddit posts + comments — title, body, subreddit, author, score, comment thread, post date, awards.
 Built for community-research teams, B2B-buyer-intent monitoring, product-launch tracking, and academic discourse-analysis projects.

 Why scrape Reddit for community research